Personal Immigration

 If you or your spouse-to-be spend the majority of your time overseas, this could cause the Home Office to doubt your intention to live together permanently in the UK.
 The Home Office will consider the reasons for travel, length of absence and whether you and your spouse travelled and lived together during the time spent outside the UK.

-UK Fiance Visa Financial Requirement
+8. UK Fiancé(e) Visa Financial Requirement

-You will need to meet the financial requirement when you first apply to enter the UK as a fiance, when you apply to extend your stay as a spouse and when you apply for indefinite leave to remain as a spouse.
+You will need to meet the financial requirement when you first apply to enter the UK as a Fiancé(e), when you apply to extend your stay as a spouse and when you apply for indefinite leave to remain as a spouse.

 • Non-employment income, for example, income from property rental or dividends from shares;